-We’ve now updated our guide to reflect the best 65 inch TVs available in spring 2016, based on our reviews.
-At this time of the year, most 2015 models are still available to purchase, and represent a great deal especially if you don't need the latest technology.
+We’ve now updated our guide to reflect the best 65 inch TVs available early 2017.
+At this time of the year, 2015 TVs are almost all cleared and very hard to find.
+If you can find them, though, they can be very good buys.

 A few examples of 65 inch TVs that didn't make the cut:

 Sony XBR65X930D.
-Great TV, but the Vizio P or the Samsung KS8000 is better for most people.
+Great TV, but the Samsung KS8000 and Vizio P are better for most people.
 See our review

 I have a seating distance of 10' away, but would also like to view from bar area which is 20' away.
 I was thinking about a 65 inch 4k, but would 65 inch 1080p be better?